thanhlct/alex/alex/components/simulator/user_simulator/README.rst

                 ],
     }

-The last answer type is ``goal_based_answer``, it is conditioned on which final goal currently being actived to make the reply.
+The last answer type is ``goal_based_answer``, it is conditioned on which final goal currently being actived to make a reply.
 At the begining it is somewhat different from two cases above, instead of defining a list of dict, we defines a dict containing keys are indexs (0, 1, etc.) presenting the answer will be used respectively with the index of the current goal (0, 1 or etc.).
-The value for each key a list of dict, it could be describeed as a ``standard_answer`` or a ``conditional_answer``.
+The value for each key is a list of dict as normal as two first types of answer.
+Which mean an answer for a specific goal could be described as a ``standard_answer`` or a ``conditional_answer``.
 Look at the code below for an example.

 ::

     'reply_system_acts':{
         'offer':{
-                    0:[{'return_acts':['bye'],#definition for goal_id=0
+                    0:[{'return_acts':['bye'],#definition for goal_id=0 - the first goal in the goal list 'active_prob':0.2,
-                        'active_prob':0.2,
                         },
                         {'return_acts':['request'],